saurabhnikalje/Covid-Vaccination-Center-Application/README.md

 Project consists of LWC Component, APEX Controller, Trigger(for some processing before we insert the response into Salesforce).

-Create a Custom Object Response, to store the data recieved from the api as per the code
+Create a Custom Object Response, to store the data recieved from the api as per the code.

+You can use force.com to make this application accessible on website as a live working application.